Table of contents

 3. Provide opportunities for professional growth

-Invest in learning and development by urging employees to share their knowledge, take on new responsibilities, and attend industry conferences or events that gives them the power to learn and improve their skills.
+Invest in learning and development by urging employees to share their knowledge, take on new responsibilities, and attend industry conferences or events that give them the power to learn and improve their skills.
 HR should also set up a clear path for career advancement at their company.
 Even if employees feel empowered, it can be discouraging to work towards an ill-defined or unattainable goal.
 Promoting employees in-house shows that growth and success have tangible rewards at your organization.

 Companies also need to ensure there are plenty of coaching, mentoring, and training programs available to boost morale and offer a concrete sense of direction.
 And don’t neglect psychological safety, either, or employees won’t get much out of the relationship.